SimonBiggs/scriptedforms/README.md

   <img src="./images/detailed.png">
 </p>

+## More features

 For a markdown file that presents the majority of the features of scriptedforms see [detailed.md](https://raw.githubusercontent.com/SimonBiggs/scriptedforms/master/example/example/detailed.md).
-Try writing some of the contents of that file into `quick-start.md` to see how the features of scriptedforms work.
+Try writing some of the contents of that file into a ScriptedForm to see how it works.

 ## Security notice